OriginProtocol/origin/DEVELOPMENT.md

 	docker-compose stop
 ```

-⚠️ When docker builds an image part of the build process is `npm install` meaning that dependant node_modules are built into the image.
+⚠️ When docker builds an image part of the build process is `npm install` meaning that dependent packages from `package.json` are built into the image.
 This image is immutable.
 With `docker-compose up` a container is created where image gets a volume where any changes are stored.
 Running `docker-compose down` will remove that volume and any changes to the container after the image build will be lost.

 Spawn a shell (command line) in a container: